arvinpaundra/arvinpaundra/README.md

 - 👋 Hi, I’m @arvinpaundra
-- 👀 I’m interested in Back-End Web Developer
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me at arvinpaundra06@gmail.com

 <!---